Endorsements for Phil Theis to be the next EPA Section Manager

 From Bob McGwier, N4HY

 I have known Phil for years as friend, amateur radio operator, experimenter, fellow Packrat VHF/UHF Society member, serious contester, fellow Flex Radio enthusiast, aid in starting the High Performance SDR activity and much more.
-I want to recommend Phil to you as your section manager.
-You will never find another who will work as tirelessly and thoughtfully for your section.
-He is invariably thoughtful and positive and will be a fantastic person to manage your section for the ARRL.
+I want to recommend Phil to you as your Atlantic Division Director.
+You will never find another who will work as tirelessly and thoughtfully for your division.
+He is invariably thoughtful and positive and will be a fantastic person to manage your division for the ARRL.

 Bob McGwier, N4HY